gear-foundation/gear-wiki/docs/examples/nft-marketplace/marketplace.md

     pub tx: Option<(TransactionId, MarketTx)>,
 }
 ```
+- `token_id` is the ID of the NFT within its contract.
 - `owner` - an item owner;
 - `ft_contract_id` - a contract of fungible tokens for which that item can be bought.
 If that field is `None` then the item is on sale for native Gear value;
 - `price` - the item price. `None` field means that the item is not on the sale;